Skip to Main Content

 Cumulative Distance Range: 16 — 44 km (10 — 27 miles)

-Settle in to the eco-friendly Curt di Clement and enjoy a delicious apple juice as a welcome drink from our hosts, while having a short presentation about this historical house.
-Tonight, dine at a local traditional restaurant, savoring the specialties of Valtellina, including buckwheat noodles, here called ‘Pizzoccheri’, served with Casera cheese, and Bresaola, a dried cured meat.
+Settle into the eco-friendly Curt di Clement, where you’ll be welcomed with a refreshing apple juice while enjoying a brief presentation on this historic house.
+Tonight, dine at a traditional local restaurant, savoring Valtellina’s renowned specialties, including Pizzoccheri—buckwheat noodles served with Casera cheese—and Bresaola, a delicious dry-cured meat.

 Today’s Ride Choices